 - Right to prevent automatic decisions – you have to challenge a decision that affects you that has been made automatically without human intervention, for example an online form with an instant decision.

 We will only keep your information for as long as we need it.
 Once we no longer need it, we will keep it for a set period (a retention period) but not use it.
 When the retention period expires we will delete your information from our records.
-You can view our retention schedule for further details.
+For further information please see our retention schedule.

 What security precautions are in place to protect the loss, misuse or alteration of your information?